MaastrichtU-IDS/fair-test/README.md

 ### 📥 Install for development

-Clone and install locally for development:
+Clone the repository and install the dependencies locally for development:

 ```bash
 git clone https://github.com/MaastrichtU-IDS/fair-test